Do Men Really Have A Fear of Marriage?

 They believed marriage represents a loss of control

-When Dr. Stanley engaged in conversations about being a grown-up, he realized that these men viewed marriage as losing control over their lives.
+When Dr. Stanley engaged in conversations about being a grown-up, he realized men viewed marriage as losing control over their lives.
 They felt that getting married would mean giving up their freedom and independence.
 They believed their partner would start dictating their lives and telling them what to do.

 They believed to be marital quality; they needed to be totally prepared